uthcode/learntosolveit/source/python.rst

 * handle each connection in a separate operating system process, in which case the operating system will take care of letting other processes run while one is waiting.
-* handle each connection in a separate thread1 in which the threading framework takes care of letting other threads run while one is waiting; or
+* handle each connection in a separate thread in which the threading framework takes care of letting other threads run while one is waiting; or
 * use non-blocking system calls to handle all connections in one thread.
 * twisted.internet.defer.Deferred object.